Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Sophia.md

 ### 2025-05-29 - adding features for more comfortable gameplay
 made the blocks pause at the bottom if you don't drop them with space so that you can still move them around

+### 2025-06-01 working on rotation
+adjusted arrays so that T, S, Z spins would stay in one place